 Gray ran a licensed breeding business called Georgia’s Puppies.
 But officials began investigating the kennel due to reports of inhumane conditions at the property.
 The Atlanta Humane Society, which has been caring for some of the rescued dogs, said the animals had been living on top of each other in squalor conditions.

-According to inmate records, Gray faces at least sis felony counts of aggravated animal cruelty.
+According to inmate records, Gray faces at least sixteen felony counts of aggravated animal cruelty.
 Bond was set at $10,000.
-He was arrested on March 7, 2019, and as of March 19, Gray remained behind bars.
+He was arrested on March 7, 2019, and as of April 17, Gray remained behind bars.

 Here’s what you need to know.